ssbsukirat/medicine/Immune, inflammatory, rheumatological/Sarcoidosis.md

     - Skin lesions are often nonspecific but readily observed, leading to diagnosis.
 Patients with skin lesions are more likely diagnosed within 6 months of symptoms.
 - Nonspecific constitutional symptoms include fatigue, fever, night sweats, and weight loss.
     - **Fatigue is perhaps the most common constitutional symptom**.
 It's often insidious, recognized as associated with sarcoidosis only upon resolution.
-- Overall incidence at diagnosis and common organ involvement are summarized (Table 367-1).
+- Overall incidence at diagnosis and common organ involvement most to least -->
+	- Lung
+	- Skin
+	- Eye
+	- Extrathoracic LN
+	- Liver
+	- Spleen
+	- Neurology
+	- Cardiac
 - Over time, skin, eye, and neurologic involvement seem more apparent.
 - Frequency of specific organ involvement in the U.S. is affected by age, race, and gender.
     - **Eye disease is more common among African Americans**.